-Former South African president Nelson Mandela has been readmitted to hospital with a renewed lung infection and is in a serious but stable condition.
+Former South African president Nelson Mandela is back in hospital with a recurring lung infection.